 Consider this fair warning, Fool.
 There's a valid case, if not necessarily a Foolish one, for employing call options as part of your overall portfolio.
 But if you make options the core of your investing strategy, that guy in the phone booth could be you.

 Options are a type of derivative.
 That means you're not actually buying securities -- just a contract that gives you the option to acquire a security at a specified price for a specified period of time.
 In investing, it's important to remember that you should never stake "what you have and need for what you want."
-Option money has to be money that you're prepared to lose, because that's a likely outcome.
-Most of the time, options don't work.
+When you buy options, the money you spend has to be money that you're prepared to lose, because that's a likely outcome.
+Often, buying options doesn't work.

 Know your risks